 Pilates was created by a German physical trainer called Joseph Pilates (1883-1967).
 During World War I, Pilates found himself interned in Lancaster Castle and, later, in a hospital on the Isle of Man.
 It was while working with injured patients there that he began to develop ideas for a new fitness system.
 His techniques centred on controlled breathing, better balance and alignment, and building up the core (the hips, back and abdomen).
 In the 1920s, he took the system to New York and opened a gym there.
 It was a huge hit, particularly with professional dancers.
 Nearly a century on, Pilates is now one of the most popular forms of exercise in the world.

-If you’re attending a class for the first time, please arrive 15 minutes beforehand so you can complete the necessary paperwork and health checks.
+If you’re attending one of our Pilates classes in Christchurch Dorset for the first time, please arrive 15 minutes beforehand so you can complete the necessary paperwork and health checks.
 We ask all our clients to complete these either on paper or online here.
 The information you provide will be treated confidentially.
 See our Terms and Conditions for more details.